Launching dynamic pricing:

 3

 Example 3.
-Hypermarket in a residential area and a new residential complex
+Hypermarket in a Residential Area and New Residential Development

 Insights: